For full terms and conditions, click here.

-- Negligent harm to trial subjects: caused as a result of negligence, lack of due diligence/care on the part of the sponsor, investigator or CRO.
+Caused as a result of negligence, lack of due diligence/care on the part of the sponsor, investigator or CRO.
 The policy pays for legal costs & expenses and compensation or “damages” awarded to the subject.

-- Non-negligent harm (or “no-fault” compensation): harm with no specifically identified cause, but likely to have arisen from the subject taking part in the research.
+Harm with no specifically identified cause, but likely to have arisen from the subject taking part in the research.
 Subjects in clinical trials will inevitably sometimes suffer non-negligent harm, with the expectation of being compensated despite there having been no negligence on the part of the sponsor or CRO.

 The policy pays compensation in accordance guidelines set out by competent authorities, such as the Association of British Pharmaceutical Industries or the equivalent in the country where the trial is taking place.

 Whether you’re running mass clinical trials, smaller studies, or just beginning your recruitment, you’ll know that clinical trials can come with significant negligence, malpractice and liability risks.

 To get your clinical trial approved by an ethics committee, you will need a clinical trials liability certificate of insurance specific to the territory in which the trial will take place.
 The ethics committee or review board will often require proof of insurance before allowing a trial to start.
 Failure to arrange the insurance in time often results in costly delays or no having the permission granted to conduct the trial.

 Clinical trials insurance covers bodily injury (subject to policy terms/conditions) to a research subject due to their participation in a clinical trial, as set out in the protocol document.
 Research subjects are covered for all stages of the trial,i.e. screening, treatment and follow-up as soon as the consent form is signed.